lif31up/model-agnostic-meta-learning/README.md

 * **dataset**: downloaded from `torch` dataset library.

 ## Model-Agnostic Meta-Learning for Few-Shot Image Classification
 This repository implements a Model-Agnostic Meta-Learning (MAML) algorithm for few-shot image classification tasks using PyTorch.
-MAML is designed to address the challenge of adapting to new tasks with limited examples by learning an initialization that enables fast adaptation with minimal gradient steps.

 Few-shot learning focuses on enabling models to generalize to new tasks with only a few labeled examples.
 MAML achieves this by optimizing for a set of parameters that can quickly adapt to new tasks through gradient-based updates, allowing the model to efficiently learn from limited data.